Policies & Procedures

 The Ballet West Academy offers no refunds for students who are unable to attend class.
 Make up classes may be arranged in the level below the students current level and should be arranged with the offices of Ballet West Academy.

 Dancers should be picked up within 15 minutes of the end of class.
-Overtime pay for teachers requires the Academy to charge $20 for excessive lateness.
+Overtime pay for teachers and staff requires the Academy to charge $20 each occurrence for excessive lateness.

 A limited number of scholarships are awarded to Ballet West Academy students each year.
 Scholarships are awarded on the basis of attendance, class performance, talent and potential for a professional career.
 Scholarship opportunities are distributed at the discretion of the Academy Director, in consultation with the faculty.
 Expressing interest in a scholarship will not improve chances of receiving a scholarship.

 Notification of scholarship receipt will be email directly to students via their primary email on file.
-Returning students receiving a scholarship for 2015-2016 will be notified by July 29, 2015.
+Returning Salt Lake campus students receiving a merit scholarship for 2016-2017 were notified via email by June 24, 2016.
+Returning Thanksgiving Point campus students receiving a merit scholarship for 2016-2017 will be notified by June 10, 2016.
 New students will be notified at the time of acceptance.